eea/eea.docker.esbootstrap/docs/Details.md

 ## Setup

-All configurations are place in the **config** folder.
-This folder contains these files
+All apps configurations are place in the **config** folder.
+An app folder contains these files

 <pre>
-    ├── config
+    ├── default
     │   ├── dataMapping.json
     │   └── query.sparql
     │   └── mapping.json